Policies & procedures

 Morning student drop-off will occur only in the parking lot along Keen Rd.
 Parents will drive up to the front of the building and remain in their cars as their student enters the building.
 Parents who wish to enter the school building may park along the outside lane of the drive-thru or in an angled parking space along the sidewalk.
 There is no parking in the two center lanes of the drive-thru or the bus lane.

-Students are not to be dropped off in the teacher parking lot along Centerville Rd.
+Students are not to be dropped off or picked up in the teacher parking lot along Centerville Rd.

 Students who walk home will be dismissed from the front doors and proceed to either of the crosswalks along Keen Rd.